lacework/terraform-gcp-audit-log/examples/project-level-audit-log/README.md

 # Integrate GCP Project with Lacework
-The following provides an example of integrating a Google Cloud Project with Lacework for GCP Audit Log analysis.
+The following provides an example of integrating a Google Cloud Project with Lacework for Cloud Audit Log analysis.

 ```hcl
 terraform {